 Hillary is a 1st year student working with Dr. Rebecca Allen.

 Deanna is a 2nd year Geropsychology student who works with Dr. Martha Crowther.

 Sophie is a 2nd year student working with Dr. Theodore Tomeny.

-Leah is a 2nd year developmental graduate student working with Dr. Andrea Glenn.
-She is originally from Ohio and received her B.A. summa cum laude in psychology in 2013 from Hiram College.
+Leah is a third year developmental psychology graduate student working with Dr. Andrea Glenn.
+I am originally from Ohio and received my B.A. summa cum laude in psychology in 2013 from a small liberal arts school called Hiram College near Cleveland, Ohio.
 Her research interests involve how those with psychopathic traits differ in morality from those without psychopathic traits.
-She is also interested in gender differences in psychopathy based off her experiences interviewing inmates at a women’s prison.
-She also researches how those with psychopathic traits perceive others with similar traits, particularly how they punish people in criminal settings and what their motivations are for doing so.
+I’m also interested in gender differences in psychopathy based off her experiences interviewing inmates at a women’s prison.
+I also research how those with psychopathic traits perceive others with similar traits, particularly how they punish people in criminal settings and what their motivations are for doing so.